seahken/Mailchimp-Laravel-Wrapper/README.md

 # README #

-This repository is created for writing test codes for Loyalty Corp Interview.
+This repository is created for a simple Laravel wrapper for Mailchimp API.
 The app connects to Mailchimp API using an API key and has 3 functions:

 1. Creating new list(s)